Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-Both informed clues are highly specific and distinct, focusing on key characteristics like ear function and social structure, directly pointing to African Elephants without using the answer word.
+The clues are specific and distinct.
+'Largest land animals' and 'large ears' are strong differentiators for the African Elephant, especially compared to the Asian Elephant choice.
+No direct words from the answer are used.
+The second clue reinforces general elephant characteristics, which is helpful.

 ✅ Strengths:
 - Generally specific and relate to correct answer